DinoMalin/dinosh/README.md

 The executing is like saying "If this is a bike, let's drive with more caution.", but for words.
 I'm lost in my analogies.

 During the executing, a lot of things happens.
-First, we expand :
+First, we fill all the heredocs from all the commands.  \
+I chose to use a temporary file, which name I set randomly for each command.

+Then we enter the loop and for each iteration:
+- we expand:
     - Env vars (words preceded by a '$') are expanded to their values, creating more args if necessary
     - Globs (wildcard '*') are expanded to the content of the working directory.
+- we create a list of redirections
+- we create the argv of the command

 At this point, if the command is a builtin and is not piped to or from anything, we just call the command.
 In other cases, we create the pipe, fork the command, redirect the ouput toward the pipe, redirect the output toward and from the `redirs`, and execute the command.

-There must not be any wait between the command, except for the && and || operators, which needs to know the result of the previous command.
+There must not be any wait between the piped commands.

 When every command has been executed, we wait each one of them and save the exit code.
 All done !
 ## Some extras